MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/basics/import-accounts-leads-other-data.md

   >  You can add multiple import files to a single .zip file, and then import the .zip file to bring in all the files at once.
 For example, if several salespeople enter leads from a tradeshow into different spreadsheets, you can gather them into one .zip file for import.
   >
   >
-  >  Your import will fail if you’re using a template that you exported from Dynamics 365 Customer Engagement (on-premises) and then added a new column and are now importing the data back into [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)].
+  >  Your import will fail if you’re using a template that you exported from Dynamics 365 Customer Engagement (on-premises) and then added a new column and are now importing the data back into Customer Engagement (on-premises).

 ## Step 2: Run the Import Data wizard
  You’ll use the **Import Data** wizard to import the file.